 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 5.14 If an extension beyond 10 working days is required to enable the landlord to respond to the complaint fully, this should be agreed by both parties.
-Yes 5.15 Where agreement over an extension period cannot be reached, landlords should provide the Housing Ombudsman's contact details so the resident can challenge the landlord's plan for responding and/or the proposed timeliness of a landlord's response Yes
+Yes Contact is made with customers should the response require an extension to timescales 5.15 Where agreement over an extension period cannot be reached, landlords should provide the Housing Ombudsman's contact details so the resident can challenge the landlord's plan for responding and/or the proposed timeliness of a landlord's response.
+Yes Complaints policy and Stage 1 and Stage 2 letter templates include Housing Ombudsman contact details.

 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 5.18 Complaints should only go to a third stage if the resident has actively requested a third stage review of their complaint.
 Where a third stage is in place and has been requested, landlords must respond to the stage three complaint within 20 working days of the complaint being escalated.
 Additional time will only be justified if related to convening a panel.
-An explanation and a date for when the stage three response will be received should be provided to the resident.
-No 5.19 Where agreement over an extension period cannot be reached, landlords should provide the Housing Ombudsman's contact details so the resident can challenge the landlord's plan for responding and/or the proposed timeliness of a landlord's response.
-No
+An explanation and a date for when the stage three response will be received should be provided to the resident n/a Not applicable.
+5.19 Where agreement over an extension period cannot be reached, landlords should provide the Housing Ombudsman's contact details so the resident can challenge the landlord's plan for responding and/or the proposed timeliness of a landlord's response. n/a Not applicable.

-Section 6 - Putting things right
+Section 6 - Putting things right Mandatory 'must' requirements

 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 6.1 Effective dispute resolution requires a process designed to resolve complaints.
 Where something has gone wrong a landlord must acknowledge this and set out the actions it has already taken, or intends to take, to put things right.
-Yes Records / correspondence 6.2 Any remedy offered must reflect the extent of any service failures and the level of detriment caused to the resident as a result.
+Yes The aim is to resolve all complaints at the earliest point in the process.
+Customer Resolution officers are empowered to offer early resolution.
+Action to be taken is included in complaint response letters.
+6.2 Any remedy offered must reflect the extent of any service failures and the level of detriment caused to the resident as a result.
 A landlord must carefully manage the expectations of residents and not promise anything that cannot be delivered or would cause unfairness to other residents.
-Yes Records / correspondence 6.5 The remedy offer must clearly set out what will happen and by when, in agreement with the resident where appropriate.
+Yes Expectations are carefully managed to ensure a consistent approach.
+6.5 The remedy offer must clearly set out what will happen and by when, in agreement with the resident where appropriate.
 Any remedy proposed must be followed through to completion.
-Yes Records / correspondence 6.6 In awarding compensation, a landlord must consider whether any statutory payments are due, if any quantifiable losses have been incurred, the time and trouble a resident has been put to as well as any distress and inconvenience caused.
-Yes This would be discussed at Board Level
+Yes Included in the Complaint response templates.
+6.6 In awarding compensation, a landlord must consider whether any statutory payments are due, if any quantifiable losses have been incurred, the time and trouble a resident has been put to as well as any distress and inconvenience caused.
+Yes There is a Discretionary Payments policy in place.

 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 6.3 Landlords should look beyond the circumstances of the individual complaint and consider whether anything needs to be 'put right' in terms of process or systems to the benefit of all residents.
-Yes Complaints report to board 6.7 In some cases, a resident may have a legal entitlement to redress.
-The landlord should still offer a resolution where possible, obtaining legal advice as to how any offer of resolution should be worded.
-Yes
+Yes Complaint themes are monitored to ensure learning from complaints is implemented into business as usual.
+6.7 In some cases, a resident may have a legal entitlement to redress.
+The landlord should still offer a resolution where possible, obtaining legal advice as to how any offer of resolution Yes Included in final quality checks.